+When it comes to ecommerce checkout design that converts, cart summaries are super important!
 Think of this as your digital shopping cart which you might want to have a look at before you actually go to the teller to pay.
-Ideally, it would be quickly accessible from an icon/menu and shown as a full stand alone page.
+Ideally, it would be quickly accessible from an icon/menu and shown as a full stand-alone page.
 Cart overviews allow visitors to continue shopping while knowing how much their order is going to cost them and then navigate to the checkout process.
-Ecommerce cart summaries allow users to modify their purchases (change quantities, move products to wishlists etc) and allow you to market ‘add on’ products to them.
+Ecommerce cart summaries allow users to modify their purchases (change quantities, move products to wishlists, etc.) and allow you to market ‘add on’ products to them.
 Hidden costs are one of the main reason people abandon their carts so make sure that the total cost is a true reflection of what they are in for.

 Is one page the way to go?